thylacinelol/rails-missions/README.md

 # README

-The task is to write an action that stores some data in the sqlite database and returns json.
+The task is to write an action that stores some data in the sqlite database and another action that returns a set of data from the database.
+The response type should be JSON.

 ### The POST request